CraftAcademyLabs/ca_course/guides/native_javascript.md

 elements1.length === elements2.length // false
 ```

-Another consideration is that such a live collection doesn’t need to have all of the information up front, whereas `.querySelectorAll()` immediately gathers everything in a static list, making it [less performant](https://www.nczonline.net/blog/2010/09/28/why-is-getelementsbytagname-faster-that-queryselectorall/).
+Another consideration is that such a live collection doesn’t need to have all of the information up front, whereas `.querySelectorAll()` immediately gathers everything in a static list, making it [less performant - (https://www.nczonline.net/blog/2010/09/28/why-is-getelementsbytagname-faster-that-queryselectorall/)](https://www.nczonline.net/blog/2010/09/28/why-is-getelementsbytagname-faster-that-queryselectorall/).

 ## Working with Nodelists